JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ## Changes from 2019.2.1 to 2019.2.2

+### Caching Git submodules

+To improve performance on agent checkout, TeamCity caches regular Git repositories on agents.
+Since this version, it also caches Git submodules.
+If your custom scripts or settings depend on the main alternates source for submodules and it causes Git to operate with errors, consider one of the following workarounds:
+* Disable the new mirroring mechanism by setting the [build parameter](configuring-build-parameters.md) `teamcity.internal.git.agent.submodules.useMirrors` to `false`.
+* Modify your custom settings to point at the parent `git` directory instead of the exact source directory.

+### Bundled Tools Updates

 * TeamCity Visual Studio Add-in Web installer has been updated to ReSharper version 2019.3.2.

 ## Changes from 2019.2 to 2019.2.1